Ponker25/unit-4-game/unit-4-game/README.md

-# unit-4-game
+# Crystal Collector

 ![Crystal Collector](assets/images/Crystal-Collector.PNG)

-JQuery Crystals Collector Game
+## JQuery Crystals Collector Game

 This is a game where the object is for the User Number to match the Target Number.
 The user will itiate the game by clicking on one of four gems that are present on the screen.